dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_reading.md

 >
 > For instance, if you encounter technological difficulties, are there numbers you can call for help, rather than simply stopping the assignment?

+See "Help Seeking" in order to learn more about how to approach teachers and classmates for help.

 ### While reading ask yourself...